jarredwitt/ampersand-model-validations-mixin/README.md

 # ampersand-model-validations-mixin
 A mixin for adding advanced validations to ampersand-model properties.

 This mixin was born out of the need to have more advanced validations performed before an ampersand-model was saved.
 Wanting to find a DRY way to perform the task I thought of this mixin.
-This is still very experimental and will change drastically in the future, hopefully for the better.

 I have not put this on npm yet.